dlt-hub/dlt/docs/website/docs/customizations/customizing-pipelines/pseudonymizing_columns.md

-### Pseudonymize or anonymize columns by replacing the special characters (german umlaut)
+# Pseudonymizing columns

-In the example below, we create a dummy source with a PII column called "name", which we replace with deterministic hashes.
+## Pseudonymize (or anonymize) columns by replacing the special characters

-Pseudonymization is a deterministic way to hide PII, enabling us to consistently achieve the same mapping.
+Pseudonymization is a deterministic way to hide personally identifiable info (PII), enabling us to consistently achieve the same mapping.
 If instead you wish to anonymize, you can delete the data, or replace it with a constant.
+In the example below, we create a dummy source with a PII column called "name", which we replace with deterministic hashes (i.e. replacing the German umlaut).

 ```python
 import dlt